timescale/docs/cloud/vpc-peering.md

 improve security through a reduction in the potential attach vector surface.

-When you have VPC peering set up in your external cloud provider, you can create and configure your VPC peering connections in the Timnescale Cloud console.
+When you have VPC peering set up in your external cloud provider, you can create and configure your VPC peering connections in the Timescale Cloud console.
 Timescale Cloud provides controls for adding and removing VPC peering connections, migrating services to and from VPCs, and creating new services with VPC peering attachments.